Janrupf/stable-diffusion-webui-nix/README.md

 set to a different directory.
 Generally, if step 2 fails the temporary directory may not be deleted, you are free to `rm -rf` it, but it can be useful for inspecting why it failed.

+## Working on the Web UI itself

+This flake supports the usual mechanism of opening a development shell with a proper python environment set up already.
+Run `nix develop` to open this shell.

+Please note that this shell does not come with a virtual environment.
+If you need to update requirements, do so as described above.